venkateshakula1729/cs425-2025-/README.md

 2. `groups_mutex`: Guards the groups data structure
 3. `active_users_mutex`: Protects the active users tracking system

-**Why Synchronization?:** Without synchronization, multiple threads could access and modify shared data simultaneously, leading to inconsistent states or crashes.
+>**Why Synchronization?:** Without synchronization, multiple threads could access and modify shared data simultaneously, leading to inconsistent states or crashes.
 This granular locking approach was chosen over a single global lock to improve concurrent performance by allowing non-conflicting operations to proceed in parallel.
 This prevents race conditions and ensures data integrity in a multi-threaded environment.

 ### Buffer Size
 We set a fixed buffer size (1024 bytes) for message transmission.
 This decision balances between allowing reasonably sized messages and preventing excessive memory usage or potential buffer overflow attacks.

+### Empty group handle
+We have decided to **remove** all the empty groups dynamically whenever they get created by taking inspiration from **Whatsapp**.

+###

 ###
 ## Implementation Details